ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 ROCm Runfile Installer
 ***************************************************************************

-The ROCm Runfile Installer installs ROCm, the AMDGPU driver, or a combination of the two on a system with or without network or internet access.
-Unlike all other installation methods, the ROCm Runfile Installer can install ROCm and the AMDGPU driver without using a native Linux package management system.
+The ROCm Runfile Installer installs ROCm, the AMD GPU Driver, or a combination of the two on a system with or without network or internet access.
+Unlike all other installation methods, the ROCm Runfile Installer can install ROCm and the AMD GPU Driver without using a native Linux package management system.

 The key advantage of using the ROCm Runfile Installer is its offline installation support.
 Many system environments have network or internet access restrictions, making installation via